nevioo1337/CppTreeSystem/README.md

 # CppTreeSystem
-Just a simple tree system.
+Just a simple tree system that lists all subdirectories of a directory.